richtern/bookabook/README.md

 # bookabook
-Outline of a site for an entrepreneurship class.
+Visual outline of a website made for an Entrepreneurship class.
+Preview here: